rafageist/proposal-multiple-catch-when/README.md

 JavaScript's `try-catch` structure is a fundamental tool for error handling, but it can be enhanced for greater flexibility and clarity.
 This proposal introduces the concept of allowing any block of code, not just `try` blocks, to have associated `catch` blocks.
 Furthermore, each `catch block` can have a `when` clause to conditionally handle specific errors, providing a more controlled and expressive approach to managing exceptions.

+>[!IMPORTANT]
-> This proposal retains the integrity of JavaScript's control flow while offering developers a more intuitive and streamlined way to handle errors, without introducing unnecessary complexity.
+>This proposal retains the integrity of JavaScript's control flow while offering developers a more intuitive and streamlined way to handle errors, without introducing unnecessary complexity.

 ```javascript
 { /* ...*/ } catch (e) when (true || false) { /* ... */}